scikit-learn-contrib/hiclass/README.md

 }
 ```

-In addition, we would like to list publications that use our software on our repository.
-Please email the reference, the name of your lab, department and institution to fabio.malchermiranda@hpi.de
+In addition, we would like to list publications that use HiClass to solve hierarchical problems.
+If you would like your manuscript to be added to this list, please email the reference, the name of your lab, department and institution to fabio.malchermiranda@hpi.de